 5,000 records with the shot_made_flag values removed for use as test set in LDA predictions.

-The data contains 29 variables which listed as below including brief description.
+The data contains 29 variables which are listed below including a brief description.

 We found that transformations were not necessary for any of the variables.
-We found that we needed re-coding of several categorical variables into indicator variables for generating one of the LDA models when using SAS’ Proc DISCRIM’s Var statement.
+We found that we needed re-coding of several categorical variables into indicator variables for generating one of the LDA models using SAS’ Proc DISCRIM.
 Proc LOGISTIC automatically re-codes the variables and presents these results in its resulting Design Variables matrix.
 Refer to Appendix D – Indicator Variables.

 Data Mining Approach and Evaluation